Nzekwe Gerald Uchenna

 The rampaging crowd first went to the morgue and from there, they rushed to the Otokoto Hotel and burnt it to the ground.
 From there, they went to the nearby palatial mansion of Chief Vincent Duru and destroyed his property, his expensive cars were wrecked and Duru himself narrowly escaped.

-From there, the crowd split into attack groups and spread out to other sites of the priviledged elite and unleashed maximum destruction.
+From there, the crowd split into attack groups and spread out to other sites of the privileged elite and unleashed maximum destruction.

 The well-known Piano Plaza and Stores, alongside another hotel, Chibet Hotel, and various businesses linked to the Otokoto and their associates were utterly destroyed.